seeratalishah/shoe-store/README.md

 # Shoe Store Project

-An Ecommerce Store using  react js hook useReducer, Form steps changes according to the active state.
+An E commerce Store using  react js hook useReducer, With basic functionalities of an e commerce store.

 <div>
  <h2>